Bangladesh Rifles revolt: First day

 The mutiny started on the second day of the annual "BDR Week", which was earlier inaugurated by Prime Minister Sheikh Hasina.
-As the session began at the "Darbar Hall" auditorium, a number of jawans (privates) spoke against the higher-ranked army officials, while BDR Director General Maj.
+As the session began at the "Darbar Hall" auditorium, a number of jawans (enlisted men) spoke against the higher-ranked army officials, while BDR Director General Maj.
 Gen. Shakil Ahmed was making a speech.
 They demanded the removal of army officials from the BDR command and equal rights for BDR soldiers.
-Soon they took the Director General and other senior officials as hostages inside the auditorium, and later fired on them.
+Soon they took the Director General and other senior officials hostages inside the auditorium, and later fired on them.
 They also prepared heavy weaponry at the main entrance gates of the headquarters.
-The Bangladesh Army moved in and took up strong positions surrounding BDR headquarters.
+The Bangladesh Army moved in and took up strong positions surrounding the BDR headquarters.

 The Director General of the BDR, Shakil Ahmed, was killed early during the first day of the revolt, along with dozens of other senior commanders of the BDR, when rebels attacked the residences of the officers and killed Ahmed.
 They also raided Ahmed's house and looted valuables.
 Additionally, at least six civilians, including a boy, were killed in the crossfire.

 Prime Minister Sheikh Hasina on 25 February offered a general amnesty for the rebels except for those involved in the murdering of army officers, looting and other crimes against the state.

 The mutineers had produced a 22-point demand, including the withdrawal of seconded regular army officers from the BDR.
 Instead, they wanted original BDR members to be promoted from the ranks.
 They demanded that their officials be selected on the basis of the Bangladesh Civil Service examination.
 While speaking to private television networks, BDR jawans alleged that senior officials of BDR were involved in a conspiracy, accusing the army officers of embezzling soldiers' wage bonuses from the Operation Dal-Bhaat Program and from extra duties in the general elections held on 29 December 2008.
 Operation Dal-Bhaat was a welfare program run by the BDR to provide rice and other daily essentials to the poor.
-Other demands included 100% rationing, introduction of BDR soldiers in peacekeeping missions and improvements to the overall welfare of BDR members.
+Other demands included 100% rationing, inclusion of BDR soldiers in peacekeeping missions and improvements to the overall welfare of BDR members.